icon-community/rewards-distribution-javascore/README.md

 ```bash
 npm run deploy
 ```
-If there are errors running the deploy script, check that a valida private key wallet with enough funds is defined in the `.env` file as well as the correct network.
+If there are errors running the deploy script, check that a valid private key wallet with enough funds is defined in the `.env` file as well as the correct network.

 You can also locally compile the contracts by running the following command inside the `./smart-contract` folder.